rufuspollock-okfn/yourtopia/README.markdown

 #### To deploy (already created):

-Push to heroku git repo:
+*Note: if you didn't do the create yourself you will need to add the heroku remote once, using this command:*

+    git remote add heroku git@heroku.com:italia-yourtopia.git

+Then push the git repository content to heroku:

     git push heroku master

-*Note*: if you didn't do the create you will need to add the heroku remote:

-    git remote add heroku git@heroku.com:italia-yourtopia.git
+This will also restart the application on the server.

 #### Adding collaborators: